 Along with several other couples, the Kricks spent New Year's Day 1888 at the home of John Castle and family in Jefferson Township.
 A short article in the Breeze's gossip column spelled his name "Minerd."
 Two months later, in February, Elizabeth gave birth to a daughter, Lillie Belle.
 The Breeze said that Minor "smiles and sings that good old song, I am a daddy at last.--It's a girl."
 The short article spelled his name as "Minor."

 The growing family shortly afterward moved from their residence on the Golden farm to a house previously occupied by Amos Lanning.
 By June 1889, they lived at Marquardt's Crossing, and were members of the Marquardt Lutheran church.

 The Cricks migrated to Arkansas in about 1892, making their home on a farm in St. Francis Township, Clay County, in the northeastern-most section of the state.
 Elizabeth's brother William F. Wright had settled there a year earlier, and their mother also came about that time.
 Upon arrival in Clay County, they made their home near Wright's Chapel.
-For reasons not yet known, his daughter Mary Jane did not make the trip, but instead moved into the home of Minor's cousins, James and Martha Jane (Sheehan) Minerd, near Monroeville.
+For reasons not yet known, his daughter Mary Jane did not make the trip, but instead moved into the home of Minor's uncle and aunt, James and Martha Jane (Sheehan) Minerd, near Monroeville.
 She was there in 1900 as shown by the federal census.